 The Library of Congress’s U.S. Poet Laureate Consultants encourage greater national interest in the reading and writing of poetry, with several of their recent projects featured online.
 Student writers may contribute to current U.S. Poet Laureate Juan Felipe Herrera’s project La Casa de Colores.
 Former U.S. Poet Laureate Billy Collins’s Poetry 180 features poems specifically chosen for high school students, one for each day of school year.

 PBS offers several online, poetry-specific features that complement its renowned public television programming.
 The NewsHour website, including the segment “Where Poetry Lives,” consistently showcases both established and up-and-coming poets whose work speaks to milestones in American history as well as political and cultural issues of the moment.
 “Poetry Everywhere” hosts numerous videos of acclaimed poets reading from their work as well as student-developed, creative animated videos of classic and contemporary poems.

 The immensely popular Poetry Out Loud program promotes student engagement with poetry through memorization and recitation.
 Every year, participating students compete at the classroom, school-wide, regional, and national levels.
-Resources for educators include a teaching guide, lesson plans, an online anthology, and videos of student performances.
+Resources for educators include teaching resources, lesson plans, an online anthology, and videos of student performances.

-The NEH-directed website EDSITEment includes lesson plans and multimedia resources to facilitate the teaching of poetry.
-“Incredible Bridges” emphasizes the diversity of contemporary American communities while other pages provide additional strategies and resources for teaching American as well as international poetry.
+The NEH-directed website EDSITEment includes lesson plans and student activities to facilitate the teaching of poetry.
+The initiative “Incredible Bridges” emphasizes the diversity of contemporary American communities.
 The site also includes a glossary of literary terms.